 A business owner should have at least general liability insurance and probably professional liability insurance.
 I suggest checking with Simply Business to get your photography business insurance.
 Get Coverage Today!

 Marketing materials are a huge part of starting a photography business.
 We asked Katelyn about marketing a photography business.
 She suggested:

 Get a Website

 If you’re not good at web design or have no experience, that’s okay.
-There are a lot of resources to help you find a reliable web designer and webmaster to run your site.
+Check out our blog about how to build a website.

-Social media accounts are another way photographers can get the word out about their work and business.
-Be sure to set up business profiles on sites like Facebook, Instagram, and Behance (Adobe’s site for creatives), and constantly post your work.
+Social media accounts are a phenomenal way for photographers to reach your target market.
+Set up business profiles on sites like Facebook, Instagram, and Behance (Adobe’s site for creatives), and constantly post your work.